 · Ability to manage time and workload effectively which includes planning, organizing, and prioritizing with strong attention to detail

 · Works well under pressure and is adaptable to change; Ability to work as part of a team to support both internal and external customers

 · Class A Fire Protection Supervisor Certificate issued by the City and County of Denver by end of a six-month probation; Fire Suppression System Inspector Certificate issued by the State of Colorado

 · Can provide own vehicle for field inspections – mileage is paid in accordance with the standard IRS rate

 We realize your time is valuable so please do not apply if you do not have at least the following required minimum qualifications:

-Additional appropriate education may be substituted for the minimum experience requirements
+· Equivalency: A combination of appropriate education and experience may be substituted for the minimum education and experience requirements

-To be considered for this position, you must include the following on your job application (upload the attachments to the Resume/CV section on the My Experience tab):
+To be considered for this position, its preferred that you include the following on your job application (upload the attachment(s) to the Resume/CV section on the My Experience tab):

 To apply for this job please visit denver.wd1.myworkdayjobs.com.